 If you earned your college credit while you were still in high school (e.g., through Running Start), follow the steps for freshman admission.
 If you are an international student, visit the international admission page.

 We require a minimum of a 2.50 transfer GPA.
 If your transfer GPA is less than a 2.50, then we may request additional material from you.

-When we receive your application, the application fee (or waiver request), and official transcripts from the college(s) you’ve attended, the Office of Admissions will review your application and all supporting materials.
-We will also determine your total number of transferable college credits, cumulative GPA in the transferable work, and which University common requirements (UCORE) you’ve completed.
+When we receive your application, the application fee or waiver request, and official transcripts from the colleges you’ve attended, the Office of Admissions will review your application and all supporting materials.
+During our review we’ll determine your total number of transferable college credits, cumulative GPA in the transferable work, and which University common requirements (UCORE) you’ve completed.
 Courses that are applicable to your major will be evaluated by the department you’re planning to major in.